Who says you have to go all the way to Austria or Germany to join in on the fun of Oktoberfest?

 Jacksonville Oktoberfest, Jacksonville, Oregon

-Over the weekend of September 29-October 1, the largest Oktoberfest in Southern Oregon will be held on the Bigham Knoll Campus with the School House Brewhaus German Restaurant.
+Over the weekend in late September, the largest Oktoberfest in Southern Oregon will be held on the Bigham Knoll Campus with the School House Brewhaus German Restaurant.
 It features two stages with live music, lots of Oktoberfest beers on tap, traditional German foods and more.
 Plus, proceeds help support the reopening of the Jacksonville Children’s Museum.

 Coeur d’Alene Downtown Oktoberfest, Coeur d’Alene, Idaho

-This is the eighth year Couer d’Alene offers this downtown Oktoberfest, held September 22 and 23rd.
+Couer d’Alene offers this downtown Oktoberfest, held in late September.
 The two-day event features over 30 international and Northwest beers, ciders, two outdoor and one indoor biergarten locations and will also host six live bands and the Gran Fondo bike races on Saturday.
 If you dress up in lederhosen or dirndl, you’ll get a free meal on either day as well.